Protect Your Lone Workers with Roma

 Naturally you have a duty of care to your employees as much as your clients, so ensuring safety on site is best for everyone.
 You may feel that the afore mentioned procedural practices will suffice, however, you may not.

 One way to ensure staff safety is to provide a panic button type solution.
-Similar to what is provided to service users in a care home they would simply push a button to inform either a line manager or 3d party company of any issues they have.
+Similar to what is provided to your grandma in an assisted living facility, they would simply push a button to inform either a line manager or 3rd party company of any issues they have.

 There are various panic button apps that you could use as well as even ensuring your staff work in two’s would be enough, but is that cost effective to your client?